klidi/bingo/README.md

 to provide the functionality that was required and the extra functionality i decided to add.

 I am aiming for code readability , simplicity and some performance also.
-There is more things i could have done , or things i could have done or could have done better but on the other hand im also trying to not invest an insane amount of hrs on it.
+There is more things i could have done , or things i could have done better but on the other hand im also trying to not invest an insane amount of hrs on it.
+So things like casting classes , DTOs/resource classes are missing.
 I am a big fan of rich models and i am totally against the idea of having rich service classes and anemic models/entites which u find plenty today that have only getters and setters.
 Services in my code are only a medium between application and domain model.
 Holding very little logic.

-So things like casting classes , DTOs/resource classes are missing.

 U will noticed that php doc comments are not in all methods. this is on purpose, i see them as polluting the code and they are not always neccessary.
 I think with php 7.4 and above there is not need for them.
 I use type hinting and return type + i try to make the method name as explicit and descriptive as possible.